fl2ma/docs-csv-importer/docs/errors/token_errors.md

 The CSV importer can't find the host where your Firefly III instance is running.

+## Your Firefly III version X is below the minimum required version Y

+The error says it all, really.

 ## Other errors?

 Please open a ticket [on GitHub](https://github.com/firefly-iii/firefly-iii/).